 TikTok KPIs

-TikTok is one of the fastest growing social media networks these days.
+TikTok has secured its position among the social media platforms with the highest traffic.
 For that reason, it is no surprise that companies and influencers are investing their time and resources to create engaging content in the hopes of gaining increased visibility.
 However, how do you know if your TikTok strategy is working?

 TikTok KPIs are metrics that help you measure how your account is performing.
 By implementing these TikTok metrics, you will also be able to reach more people.
 First and foremost, before you start creating content on TikTok, you need to study the platform, how it works, what your competitors are posting, and track their profiles to see what works for them and, most importantly, what does not.
 However, it is important to have ways that help you better understand your progress and how you compare to your competitors.